 Other treasure maps are gained from monster drops or lootable objects, or alternatively you can purchase them from other players on guild stores or via direct trading.

-Considering lost treasures don’t give out valuable rewards I would not advise spending gold on them.
+I would not advise spending gold on lost treasures as they mostly don’t give you valuable rewards.
 You’ll be glad to know treasure maps are fairly inexpensive on guild stores in case you want to do them though.

 How to dig a treasure?